-Yeshua and his entourage were easily outmaneuvered.
+Yeshua (Jesus) and his entourage were easily outmaneuvered.
 The Romans swooped on them in the garden of Gethsemane while Jewish residents slept.
-John claimed a cohort of soldiers was consigned to collar him:
+John’s gospel claimed a cohort of soldiers was consigned to collar him:

-Yeshua supposedly surrendered meekly.
-He was trumped before he’d made his master move.
-He was taken into custody and unable to issue instructions.
+Jesus supposedly surrendered meekly.
+He was trumped before he’d made his master move, taken into custody and unable to issue instructions.
 His allies had let him down, and he must have known what was in store.
-Luke claimed he was sweating blood (Luke 22; 44), which is not physiologically possible.
-Luke was trying to tell how terrified Jesus was about his impending crucifixion.
+Luke claimed he was sweating blood (Luke 22; 44,) which is not physiologically possible.
+He was trying to tell how terrified Jesus was about his impending crucifixion.

 Matthew claims Jesus was arrested because he claimed he was divine, but Yeshua didn’t fantasize he was God.
 Jews believed in only one god, Yahweh, and he wouldn’t have had any helpers if he’d made such a blasphemous claim.
 Nor could the Romans have cared less about a peasant’s delusions of grandeur.
 They were wise enough to never get involved in Jewish religious disputes unless they turned into a security issue.
 The high priest, the Sanhedrin, the Pharisees, Pilate and his army all knew Yeshua had hoped to start a rebellion against Rome.

-Luke was the only author who had Jesus appear before Herod, and he related that Jesus refused to talk to him.
-Yeshua would have hated Herod, the man who had his cousin killed.
-Herod allegedly found him not guilty, which is impossible to believe, as the same author had earlier claimed Herod wanted him killed.
-(Luke 13:31).
+Luke was the only author who had Jesus appear before Herod, and related that Jesus refused to talk to him.
+Yeshua would have hated Herod, the man who had his cousin (John) killed.
+Herod allegedly found Jesus not guilty, which is impossible to believe, as the same author had earlier claimed Herod wanted him killed.
+(Luke 13:31.)

 Then a Jewish crowd allegedly turned en masse against Jesus.
 Mark claimed,